Favorite Quotes

 ==> Purpose: to inspire and uplift, encouraging readers to recognize their own creative potential through the stories of others.
 As John Cleese said: "Creativity is not a talent.
 It is a way of operating.”

-Monday, October 7, 2024
+Monday, November 4, 2024

-All images are courtesy of the artist
+Dust to Dawn; All images are courtesy of the artist.

 ~~~~~~~~~~~~~~~~~